-- 1 Executive Summary / Purpose of the Report - 1.1 The report sets out the draft budget estimates for 2022/23, Medium Term Financial Plan (MTFP) forecasts, and 2022/23 Capital Programme with the proposed sources of funding.
-Importantly this is a balanced budget with resources available to meet spending plans for the year. - 1.2 The Provisional Finance Settlement for 2022/23 was issued by Government on 17 December, and included details regarding general revenue grant funding, New Homes Bonus, COVID funding and business rates retention baseline and tariff.
+1 Executive Summary / Purpose of the Report

+- 1.1 The report sets out the draft budget estimates for 2022/23, Medium Term Financial Plan (MTFP) forecasts, and 2022/23 Capital Programme with the proposed sources of funding.
+Importantly this is a balanced budget with resources available to meet spending plans for the year. - 1.2 The Final Finance Settlement for 2022/23 was issued by Government on 7 February, and included details regarding general revenue grant funding, New Homes Bonus, COVID funding and business rates retention baseline and tariff.
 The overall level of 'Core Spending Power' funding anticipated to be available to the Council in 2022/23, based on Settlement funding, is a cash standstill position.
 This represents a real-terms reduction given inflationary pressures and is well below the average increase of 6.9% in the core spending power for all-England local authorities.
 However, the Settlement is better than the estimates previously included in the MTFP.
-The final Finance Settlement is expected to be published in late January/early February.
-Despite the Government setting a 3-year Budget in August 2021 the Finance Settlement announced is for one-year only, with funding for later years probably to be announced next December. - 1.3 The Executive is minded to propose a council tax increase of 2.95% (£5 on a Band D) in 2022/23, making the annual Band D charge £174.63.
+There is a reduction in the Lower Tier Services Grant of £78,374, with other items being in line with the provisional Finance Settlement.
+Despite the Government setting a 3-year Budget in August 2021 the Finance Settlement announced is for one-year only, with funding for later years probably to be announced next December. - 1.3 The Executive proposes a council tax increase of 2.95% (£5 on a Band D) in 2022/23, making the annual Band D charge £174.63.
 The increase in the tax rate provides an additional £283,247 income.
-An increase in the tax base the total count of Band D Equivalent dwellings also adds £117,760 to the total estimated council tax income for 2022/23, representing an overall increase of £401,007 compared to 2021/22. - 1.4 The Executive is also minded to precept £29,458 in special expenses for the Unparished Area of Taunton.
+An increase in the tax base the total count of Band D Equivalent dwellings also adds £117,760 to the total estimated council tax income for 2022/23, representing an overall increase of £401,007 compared to 2021/22. - 1.4 The Executive proposes to precept £29,458 in special expenses for the Unparished Area of Taunton.
 This results in an annual council tax rate at £1.93 for a Band D property in the Unparished Area of Taunton. - 1.5 The budget for 2022/23 has been prepared in line with the Council's agreed Financial Strategy.
 Despite the Government's 3-Year Spending Review announced in August 2021, the local Government Finance Settlement has again been for one year only which means future funding remains uncertain.
-The effects and uncertainty of the COVID pandemic on both the local economy and public sector services is also ongoing. - 1.6 In addition, the Secretary of State confirmed in July 2020 his preference to implement local government restructuring in Somerset leading to the creation of a single unitary council to replace the County Council and four District Councils in Somerset from April
+The effects and uncertainty of the COVID pandemic on both the local economy and public sector services is also ongoing. - 1.6 In addition, the Secretary of State confirmed in July 2020 his preference to implement local government restructuring in Somerset leading to the creation of a single unitary council to replace the County Council and four District Councils in Somerset from April 2023.

-2023.
 Somerset West and Taunton's financial strategy and proposed budget for 2022/23 recognises this will require significant resources to ensure services remain stable with minimal disruption, as well as additional resources to fund the implementation costs associated with this major restructuring programme.